About Incident Reporting

 What is the Incident Report Form 5800.1?

-The Incident Report Form 5800.1 is a written report required by Section 171.16 of the Hazardous Materials Regulations (HMR) that must be submitted within 30 days of a hazardous materials transportation incident, as defined by the HMR.
+The Incident Report Form 5800.1 is a written report required by Section 171.16 of HMR that must be submitted within 30 days of a hazardous materials transportation incident, as defined by the HMR.
 The information collected on the report is used by PHMSA and other agencies to mitigate risk, analyze gaps, and enhance safety.